-What Exactly Is a Hot Stone Massage?
+What is a Hot Stone Massage?

 A hot stone massage is exactly what it sounds like: a massage therapist uses heated rocks to work on your tired muscles and release tension in your body.
 They’re typically black flat river or volcanic rocks that have a smooth surface and hold onto heat well.

 Before the massage, your therapist will heat the stones up in temperature-controlled water.
-(If you see them use a microwave or slow cooker, American Massage Therapy Association “(Don’t) Feel the Burn: Hot Stone Massage” View Source —this inconsistent heat can make the stone burning hot in some places and icy cold in others.)
+(If you see them use a microwave or slow cooker, walk away American Massage Therapy Association “(Don’t) Feel the Burn: Hot Stone Massage” View Source —this inconsistent heat can make the stone burning hot in some places and icy cold in others.)